ZachCodedThat/ZachCodedThat/README.md

 ## Your favorite programmers favorite programmer

 - 🔭 Currently open for work!
-- 🌱 Learning all the things
+- 🌱 Learning how to go fast with [11ty](https://www.11ty.dev/) and serverless shenanigans with [Netlify](https://www.netlify.com/products/functions/)
-- 🥅 2022 Goals: - Land my first Dev job, Contribute to an Open Source project in what ever way I can, and put out at least 1 blog post a month, Get AWS certified in some form or fashion.
+- 🥅 2022 Goals: - Land my first Dev job, Contribute to an Open Source project in what ever way I can, and put out at least 1 blog post a month.
-- ⚡ Fun facts that everyone needs to know: I'm constantly finding new music on [SoundCloud](https://soundcloud.com/zach-przybilski), and I can cook my ass off.
+- ⚡ Constantly finding new music on [SoundCloud](https://soundcloud.com/zach-przybilski)

 ---